Karthik-Pippalla/startup-compass/README.md

 - `GET /api/jobs/:id` – poll status + outputs.
 - `POST /api/funders` / `GET /api/funders` – manage funder knowledge base.

+> The same Express app is exported from `backend/index.js` as the `api` Cloud Function, so the backend can run locally via Node or deploy through Firebase Functions with no code changes.

 ### Frontend
 ```bash
 cd frontend